 This blog post is based on an article by James D. Folts, PhD, FGBS and Monica Gray, entitled "Dutch Records at the New York State Archives and the Current Digitization Project" in the most recent issue of the New York Researcher.
-Members can read the full article online or in the Fall 2016 issue, which is in the mail.

 For much of its history, New York's Dutch roots were glossed over by scholars, who focused instead on the English colonization of early America.
 However, beginning in the latter half of the 20th Century, scholarship on New Netherland began to increase substantially, thanks in large part to the Dutch records held in the New York State Archives.